 Inflationary gravitational waves and PTA paper published in JHEAp!

 My single-author paper studying an inflationary interpretation of the signal observed by PTA experiments, which I previously reported on in an earlier news item, has now officially been published in JHEAp!
 The full bibliographic coordinates for the paper are JHEAp 39 (2023) 81.
-Here is a link to the paper.
+Here is the link to the paper (which is published Open Access).

 Tonale Winter School registration open